mui/mui-x/docs/data/data-grid/rows/rows.md

 Row reorder is used to rearrange rows by dragging the row with the mouse.

-By default, `DataGridPro` allows row reordering by dragging any of the row cells and moving them up or down.
+By default, `DataGridPro` does not allow row reordering.
+To enable reordering on all rows by dragging any of the row cells and moving them up or down, set the prop `enableRowReorder={true}`.

 {{"demo": "RowOrderingGrid.js", "disableAd": true, "bg": "inline"}}

 To capture changes in the order of the dragged row use the `onRowOrderChange` callback.

-To disable reordering on all rows, set the prop `disableRowReorder={true}`.

-{{"demo": "RowOrderingDisabledGrid.js", "disableAd": true, "bg": "inline"}}

 In addition, row reordering emits the following events that can be imported: